-Form 1098, Mortgage Interest Statement, is used to report the receipt from any individual of \$600 or more of mortgage interest and points in the course of the corporation's trade or business for any calendar year.
+Form 1098, Mortgage Interest Statement, is used to report the receipt from any individual of \$600 or more of mortgage interest and points in the course of the corporation's trade

-Forms 1099-A, B, C, DIV, INT, LTC, MISC, MSA, OID, PATR, R, and S. Use these forms to report the following:

-- Acquisitions and abandonments of secured property through foreclosure; - Proceeds from broker and barter exchange transactions; - Cancellation of a debt; - Certain dividends and distributions; - Interest income; - Certain payments made on a per diem basis under a long-term care insurance contract, and certain accelerated death benefits; - Miscellaneous income (e.g., payments to certain fishing boat crew members, payments to providers of health and medical services, miscellaneous income payments, and non-employee compensation; - · Distributions from a medical savings account; - Original issue discount; - Distributions from cooperatives to their patrons; - Distributions from retirement and profit-sharing plans, IRAs, SEPs, SIMPLEs, and insurance contracts: - · Proceeds from real estate transactions.
+Forms 1099-A is used to report acquisitions and abandonments of secured property.

+Form 1099-B is used to report proceeds from broker and barter exchange transactions.

+Form 1099-C is used to report cancellation of a debt.

+Form 1099-DIV is used to report certain dividends and distributions.

+Form 1099-INT is used to report interest income.

+Form 1099-LTC is used to report certain payments made under a long-term care insurance contract and certain accelerated death benefits.

+Form 1099-MISC is used to report miscellaneous income (e.g., payments to certain fishing boat crew members; payments to providers of health and medical services; gross proceeds paid to attorneys miscellaneous income payments; and non-employee compensation).

+Form 1099-MSA is used to report distributions from a medical savings account (MSA) or Medicare+Choice MSA.

+Form 1099-OID is used to report original issue discount.

+Form 1099-PATR is used to report distributions from cooperatives to their patrons.

+Form 1099-R is used to report distributions from retirement or profit-sharing plans, any individual retirement arrangements (IRAs), or insurance contracts.

+Form 1099-S is used to report proceeds from real estate transactions.

-Form W-2, Wage and Tax Statement, and Form W-3, Transmittal of Income and Tax Statements, is used to report withheld income, social security, and Medicare taxes for an employee.
+Form W-2, Wage and Tax Statement (and Form W-3, Transmittal of Wage and Tax Statements), is used to report withheld income, wages, tips, other compensation, social security, and Medicare taxes for an employee.

-Form 5498, IRA, SEP, or SIMPLE Retirement Plan Information, is used to report contributions (including rollover contributions) to an IRA, SEP, or SIMPLE, and the value of an IRA, SEP, or SIMPLE account.
+Form 5498, IRA Contribution Information, is used to report contributions (including rollover contributions) to any IRA, Roth conversions, and the fair market value of the account.